If you’re starting out making vlogs or videos, at one point, you’ll stumble upon the technical terms camera look, log camera profiles, and LUTs.

 Picture Profiles often have to do with pre-chosen settings, which can be used as your operating settings.

-While the results can still be impressive, they do not have as high of a dynamic range as Log footage and are therefore more susceptible to blown-out highlights in high contrast situations.
+While the results can still be impressive, they do not have as much dynamic range as Log footage and are more susceptible to blown-out highlights in high-contrast situations.
 They also offer relatively little flexibility in grading.

-However, one situation where Picture Profiles can really shine is a multi-cam set up for a project which has very little time in the schedule for the color grade.
-If the multiple cameras are the same model, setting all cameras to the same picture profile can go a long way toward ensuring the uniformity of color in the edit.
+However, one situation where Picture Profiles can shine is a multi-cam setup for a project with very little time in the schedule for the color grade.
+If the multiple cameras are the same model, setting all cameras to the same picture profile can ensure the uniformity of color in the edit.

-As a few examples of what some picture profiles are called, the GH4’s (my personal camera) profile choices include Standard, Vivid, Natural, Monochrome, Scenery, Portrait, Custom, Cinelike D and Cinelike V.
+As a few examples of what some picture profiles are called, the GH4’s (my camera) profile choices include Standard, Vivid, Natural, Monochrome, Scenery, Portrait, Custom, Cinelike D, and Cinelike V.

-So let’s review a bit: how can all of these categories be combined to produce the best results?
+So, let’s review a bit: how can these categories be combined to produce the best results?

 First, choose your in-camera color profile, be it ‘Standard,’ ‘Vivid,’ or Log.

-Next, find the correct white balance using sheets of white paper, a white card, color checker, or light meter.
+Next, find the correct white balance using sheets of white paper, a white card, a color checker, or a light meter.

-If you have an external monitor or camera which allows you to view LUTs while recording then be sure to get it rigged up and ready to roll.
+If you have an external monitor or camera that allows you to view LUTs while recording, get it rigged up and ready to roll.

-Now you will want to import your footage into your editing software.
-If you shot your video in Log, start converting your footage from Log to Rec .709 color space using the appropriate LUT.
+Now, you will want to import your footage into your editing software.
+If you shot your video in Log, convert your footage from Log to Rec .709 color space using the appropriate LUT.

 And now that your footage looks clean and proper, it is time to get creative!

-I hope you’ll find this introduction to Looks, LUTs, and LOG-profile useful.
-If you got any comments please let us know in the comments.
+I hope this introduction to Looks, LUTs, and LOG-profile is useful.
+If you have any comments, please let us know in the comments.